knpuniversity/contributing/knpu/documentation-bug.md

 git commit
 ```

-And describe why we're deleting all this stuff.
+Describe why we're deleting all this stuff.

 ## Creating the Pull Request